Philosophy of Pain

 Even a doctor that constructs a pain scale, must include a description of each level on that scale in order to make some sort of real indication of the patients level of suffering.
 What I consider to be a 5 on the pain scale used, someone else could easily see as being an 8.
 When I first encounter the pain scale used by doctors I was frankly amazed... since I rarely go below 7 according to that scale, but on my own scale of reference I made 5 mean tolerable, not overly affecting my ability to function, but cannot be ignored.
 There is no direct way to measure a person’s suffering.
 If the chronic pain sufferer understates their pain, according to their subjective scale, then the doctor may not fully address the issue at all.
 If I am in enough pain that I have troubles walking but to me this is tolerable pain because its location is very specific and thus does not affect everything I do and only limits specific things.
 Would that make this pain lesser than the individual who would rate this higher on a pain scale?
 Same limitations but a vastly different interpretation.
 Frankly, when it comes to chronic pain we are looking at a vastly different world view that simply does not match up to normal, periodic, pain experiences.

-Sometimes these constructs and scales seem inadequate and we must use metaphors to try to add clarity.
+Sometimes these constructs and scales seem inadequate and we must use metaphors to try and add clarity.
 'It feels like my bones are grinding together', 'Or it feels like someone is stabbing me repeatedly in the chest'.
 Some of these metaphors can be quite creative and also can differ from culture to culture.
 In Nigeria such descriptions were used: 'it seems as if pepper were put into my head' or 'things like ants keep creeping in various parts of my brain'.
 Cultural beliefs may also hold a reluctance to share pain at all and can lead to doctors minimizing pain in a patient whose culture tends to react stoically to such experiences or those that consider intolerance to pain to be a weakness.

 However, no matter how detailed and specific our pain narrative may be (and really, no one goes into that much detail) there remains no direct way to measure it.
 There is no physical indicator of pain intensity or personal tolerance.
 Even if two people describe a pain in their foot to be a constant, dull throbbing sensation, there is no way to determine if one is experience a more intense pain than the other.
 Even if the physical intensity is identical, they may also interpret that pain differently.
 For one with a high pain tolerance the experience could be easily ignored, and one with a low pain tolerance may be limping and proclaiming that it cannot be ignored.